Dfinitski/N7DDC-ATU-100-mini-and-extended-boards/README.md

 ### New in the version 3.2

 1) Fixed bug with continuous data transfer to the display.
-2) Added a new ability to disable all reals along with the timer display.
-New section 35 - 01 to activate the relay off function.
+2) Added a new ability to disable all relays along with the timer display.
+New cell 35 - 01 to activate the relay off function.
-     Display Off Timer - Section 32.
+     Display Off Timer setup - cell 32.
      You can use this future in your QRP setup where power consumption is critical.
 3) Timeout for display reset increased to 2 seconds.
 This is required for some OLED displays with a very long RC chain on the reset pin.